useless-utils/mpd-current-json/README.md

         The `processSong` function takes a metadata type `tag` and a `Maybe Song`.
 If the `Maybe Song` value is `Nothing`, indicating an empty value, it returns `Nothing`.
 If the `Maybe Song` value is `Just song`, it retrieves the tag value using the `MPD.sgGetTag` function with the provided metadata type and song.
 It then applies the `headMay` function to extract the first element from the list of tag values and the `valueToStringMay` function to convert the value to a string within a `Maybe` context.
 This function helps to process the tag values of a song and convert them to strings if they exist.

         ```haskell
+        {- | Use 'Network.MPD.sgGetTag' to extract a @tag@ from a @song@, safely
+        get only the head item of the returned @Maybe@ list, then safely
+        convert it to a string.
+        -}
         processSong :: Metadata -> Maybe Song -> Maybe String
         processSong _ Nothing = Nothing
         processSong tag (Just song) = do